llaub01/giftastic/README.md

 # giftastic
-GIF searcher using node.js and Giphy's API
+GIF searcher using HTML, CSS, Javascript and Giphy's API